wonderlic/swagger-validation/README.md

 The `enabled` property turns on / off swagger-validation holistically for the particular spec. <br/>
 The `replaceValues` property turns on / off the functionality to manipulate values on the req (detailed in the previous section). <br/>
 Both of these values default to true (so validation is enabled as well as it will replace the values on the req).

-### Validate non-request object

-If the req parameter passed into the validate function does not have one of the following properties (q, query, path, body, form, header, params) then validation will be done against the req object itself.
-This can be used to validate that an object matches the swagger specification even when it is not part of a request object.

 ## Types of validation